OOub/hummus/README.md

 ##### Applications #####

-so far there are three applications build using the simulator:
+so far there are four applications build using the simulator:

 1. testNetwork.hpp: a test neural network made to understand how the simulator works
 2. unsupervisedNetwork.hpp: a neural network that uses unsupervised learning to learn toy patterns